Macron Campaign Says Email Leak Was Fake News, Deliberate Move ‘To Sow Doubt,’ Compares To U.S. Election

 The Emmanuel Macron campaign is describing a massive email leak in the final hours of the French presidential election as a deliberate attempt by the far-right “to sow doubt” and is referring to the attack as “a matter of democratic destabilization, as was seen in the United States during the last presidential campaign,” according to the New York Times.
 The statement was made just minutes before a legal campaign communications blackout went into effect across France.

-Some experts have also suggested that the documents may be connected to Russia, and have highlighted the American far-right’s efforts to spread word of the breach.
+Some experts have also suggested that the documents may be connected to Russia, and have highlighted the American far-right’s efforts to spread the word of the breach.
 Ben Nimmo, a senior fellow of the digital forensics research lab at the Atlantic Council, described events following the breach as “the anti-globalists trying to go global.”
 He said that the efforts of American activists had “helped to push this leak entirely into the camp of the alt-right.”

 According to CBC News, the French election campaign commission, meeting in an emergency session on Saturday following the leak, concluded that “a significant amount of data” was leaked onto social media.
 They added to that their suspicions that a significant amount of fake news had been mixed in, and urged both the French media and citizens “not to relay” the leaked information “in order not to alter the sincerity of the vote.”
 The order is on top of a regular electoral news blackout in the hours prior to the election regarding any election or campaigning news.

-French authorities have yet been unable to determine the perpetrators of the hack, but both they and the Macron campaign have revealed that the attack was substantial; Macron’s team described it as “massive and coordinated” and indicated that staffers’ personal and professional emails had been accessed, and their contents leaked online.
+French authorities have yet been able to determine the perpetrators of the hack, but both they and the Macron campaign have revealed that the attack was substantial; Macron’s team described it as “massive and coordinated” and indicated that staffers’ personal and professional emails had been accessed, and their contents leaked online.
 Those documents, according to the Macron campaign, included campaign finance material, contracts, and a large volume of what they described as decoy documents.

 And while the French media blackout has generally held, American far-right sources were quick to pick up on and spread the story.